Time to take care of manatees

 Manatees have been known to live until they are 60 years old, but that’s more the exception than the rule.
 Researchers estimate half the manatees swimming wild in Florida waters will only live into their late 20s.

 At the beginning of the year, the FWC conducts an aerial survey of manatees throughout the state.
-This year, the state spotted 5,333 manatees, of which 3,339 were spotted in waters on the Gulf coast.
+This year, the state spotted 5,333 manatees of which 3,339 were spotted in waters on the West Coast.

 That number may be down now, not counting any newborn manatees since the first of the year.

-From the beginning of this year till May 17, the FWC recovered or received confirmed reports of 248 dead manatees.
+From beginning of this year to May 17, FWC recovered or received confirmed reports of 248 dead manatees.
 Of those mortalities, two dead manatees were recovered from Sarasota County, 10 from Charlotte and 44 from Lee counties.

 FWC officials identify watercraft-related mortality as one of the most significant long-term threats to the manatee population.
 Last year broke the FWC record of 106 with 119 manatee deaths due to watercraft injuries.